deanabriggs/BudgetWise/README.md

 ## Accessibility and Usability

 * Clear and consistent navigation
-* Proper labels on form inputs
+* Proper labels on form inputs for those that are visually impaired or for form reading accessibility
-* Responsive layout for desktop and mobile devices
+* Responsive layout for web app

 ---